Course Catalog - Partial Course List

 |

-Math Challenge IVThis course is for experieced Areteem Institute students who can solve at least a few problems in the AIME contest and can qualify or almost qualify for USAMO.
+Math Challenge IIIThis course is for experienced Areteem Institute students who are at the level that qualifies for AIME.
+However, solving a few problems in the AIME contest is still challenging.
+This course trains students to get comfortable with AIME level problems, up to the USAMO level.
 In this course, the students learn more in-depth math concepts and problem-solving strategies that involve more rigorous mathematical writing and a broad range of topics.
-Students are trained to comfortably solve the AIME problems to qualify for USAMO, also to comfortably write mathematical proofs for problems at the USAMO level, aiming to win USAMO and get into the prestigious MOSP.
 The topics include everything covered in MC II with more depth, and additional topics such as quadratic residue, diophantine equations, recurrence, proving inequalities, mathematical induction, functional equations, generating functions, inversion, projective geometry, and rigorous proof-writing practices.
-Through effective guidance and direction by Areteem Institute's experienced teachers, students develop strong problem solving skills that lead them to perform well in AIME and USAMO.
-Available as a standard or self-paced course.Enroll now or request more information. |
+Through effective guidance and direction by our experienced teachers, students develop strong